 How to measure the performance of marketing automation

 In the dawn of the new decade, we all know that relevant marketing is first personalized and second automated.
 But a digital marketer’s job doesn’t end simply after creating a bunch of personalized automations.
 One of the most important steps in a healthy marketing workflow is measuring and learning.
 Without constantly measuring and learning from your marketing automation, your marketing will never deliver its promise of growth and just burns your money without a rewarding return on investment.
-In this article, we’ll learn about why, how and what to measure when it comes to the performance of marketing automation.
+In this article, we’ll learn about how to measure performance of marketing automation in detail.
 Let’s dig in.

 Why measure your marketing automation at all?